 1. Joint programme strategy: main development challenges and policy responses 5 1.1 Programme area (not required for Interreg C programmes) 5 1.2.
 Summary of main joint challenges 5 1.2.1.
-Context of the programme, including EU major strategic orientations 5 1.2.2.
+Context of the programme, including EU major strategic orientations.
+5 1.2.2.
 Disparities and inequalities across Europe and challenges for regions 6 1.2.3.
 Complementarity and synergies with other funding programmes and instruments 11 1.2.4.
 Lessons learnt from past experience 14 1.2.5.
 Macro-regional strategies and sea-basin strategies where the programme area as a whole or partially is covered by one or more strategies 15 1.2.6.
 Strategy of the programme 15 1.3.
-Justification for the selection of policy objectives and the Interreg specific objectives, corresponding priorities, specific objectives and the forms of support, addressing, where appropriate, missing links in cross-border infrastructure 18 2.
-Priorities 19 2.1.
-Title of the priority (repeated for each priority) 19 2.1.1.
-Specific objective 19 2.1.2 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate 19 2.1.3 Indicators 22 2.1.4 The main target groups 24 2.1.5 Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 25
+Justification for the selection of policy objectives and the Interreg specific objectives, corresponding priorities, specific objectives and the forms of support, addressing, where appropriate, missing links in cross-border infrastructure 19 2.
+Priorities 20 2.1.
+Title of the priority (repeated for each priority) 20 2.1.1.
+Specific objective 20 2.1.2 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate 20 2.1.3 Indicators 23 2.1.4 The main target groups 25 2.1.5Indication of the specific territories targeted, including the planned u lse of ITI, CLLD or other territorial tools

-5.1.7 Planned use of financial instruments 26 5.1.7 Indicative breakdown of the EU programme resources by type of interver ntion 26 3.
-Financin g plan 27 3.1 Fin ancial appropriations by year 27 3.2 Tot al financial appropriations by fund and national co-financing 28 preparation taken to involve the relevant programme partners in the of the Interreg programme and the role of those programme the implementation, monitoring and evaluation 30 programme including s ach to communication and visibility for the Interreg e, (objectives, target audiences, communication channels, ocial media outreach, where appropriate, planned budget and dicators for monitoring and evaluation) 33 ion of support to small-scale projects, including small projects Il project funds 35 7.
-Implem nenting provisions 36 7.1.
-P rogramme authorities 36 7.2.
-P rocedure for setting up the joint secretariat 36 7.3 App portionment of liabilities among participating Member States and wher e applicable, the third countries and OCTs, in the event of corrections imposed by the managing authority or the sion 37 unit costs, lump sums, flat rates and financing not linked to 39 APPENDIC ES 40 Appendix 1.
-Union contribution based on unit costs, lump sums and flat rates 40 Appendix 2.
-Union contribution based on financing not linked to costs 40 Appendix 3.
-List of planned operations of strategic importance with a timetable - Article 17(3) 40 Map of the e programme area 40
+2.1.6 Planned use of financial instruments 27 2.1.7 Indicative breakdown of the EU programme resources by type of intervention 27 3.
+Financing plan 28 3.1 Financial appropriations by year 28 3.2 Total financial appropriations by fund and national co-financing 29 4.
+Action taken to involve the relevant programme partners in the preparation of the Interreg programme and the role of those programme partners in the implementation, monitoring and evaluation 31 5.
+Approach to communication and visibility for the Interreg programme, (objectives, target audiences, communication channels, including social media outreach, where appropriate, planned budget and relevant indicators for monitoring and evaluation) 35 6.
+Indication of support to small-scale projects, including small projects within small project funds 37 7.
+Implementing provisions 38 7.1.
+Programme authorities 38 7.2.
+Procedure for setting up the joint secretariat 38 7.3 Apportionment of liabilities among participating Member States and where applicable, the third countries and OCTs, in the event of financial corrections imposed by the managing authority or the Commission 39 8.
+Use of unit costs, lump sums, flat rates and financing not linked to costs 41 APPENDICES 42 Appendix 1.
+Union contribution based on unit costs, lump sums and flat rates 42 Appendix 2.
+Union contribution based on financing not linked to costs 42 Appendix 3.
+List of planned operations of strategic importance with a timetable - Article 17(3) 42 Map of the programme area 42